As I lay in bed, I started to hear a melody form in my mind.

 But my life was mostly swallowed up in the world of entrepreneurship.
 And I would go onto learn some crucial lessons there, too.

-The startup I invested in tanked, and I could no longer financially sustain my network marketing business.
+The startup I invested in tanked, and I reached a point where I could no longer financially sustain my network marketing business.

 I was busy in 2016.
 But I made it my goal to record and release monthly singles.